da21510/avl.github.io/recruit/fullstackdev.md

 ## Exam Description
 1. You will build and launch 1 fully functional web app (RWD) in **2 hours**
 1. You choose the programming language and framework.
-(Choose language and framework you are the most familiar and proficient in.
-However, we use JS, Express, Node, and React Redux at AVL)
+	1. Choose language and framework you are the most familiar and proficient in.
+However, we use JS, Express, Node, and React Redux at AVL.
 1. We will ask you to spin up and host your app for 1 week.

 ## How You Will Be Evaluated